becerda/DiskpartGUI/README.md

 Attribute for selected disk.

 ### Displayed Info On GUI
-A column in the previously mentioned JTable marked as "Yes" or "No"
+A column in the previously mentioned JTable marked as "Yes" or "No".

 ## Safely Eject Drives
 Diskpart command executed through Java, the selected drive will be unmounted and safe to remove.